 Better Greens for Birds

 The higher quality greens you give your flock, the better your eggs will be.
 Farm-fresh eggs are already head and shoulders above the competition in regard to flavor.

 Giving your birds an extra boost of nutrition will translate to healthier eggs, as well, according to a study by S. Mattoli, et. al., published in the “Journal of Functional Foods,” which found that chickens fed alfalfa or flax sprouts produces eggs with increased levels of omega-3s, vitamin E, vitamin A, and other healthful substances.

 Greens are also a terrific way to keep chickens happy.
 Content birds are better behaved, suffer from fewer ailments, and are most likely to live in harmony without pecking or squabbling.

 Do you have a leafy green that you think your feathered friends will adore?
 Try one or more of our methods and let us know in the comments section if your layers like their new treats.

 With writing and editing by Gretchen Heber.
-Product photos via zellajake and True Leaf Market.
+Product photos via True Leaf Market.
 Uncredited photos: Shutterstock.